rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 A lot of this unicornish utopia is available today in some FP languages like Haskell.
 Certain code is consider boilerplate and the tooling can derive it automatically.
 Examples are: equality, ordering, JSON parsing/formatting, `map` functions for non-list types, folding/unfolding for non-list types, traversing non-list types, recursion scheme folds and unfolds, optics...
 All of this boilerplate would be available for free for something like the `Json` grammar example from Part 1 and Part 5.
 Programming in Haskell often involves creating some involved custom type and automatically deriving a lot of boilerplate for it.
 The stronger the types, the more code generation is be possible (I have already mentioned interactive code development in the dependently typed Idris).

-The unfortunate reality is that powerful types are needed to be able to eliminate certain boilerplate.
-Powerful could mean lots of things, e.g. honest to God _algebra of types_, _higher kinded types_, all of these things are offered by niche programming languages only.
 _side_note_end

-TS will not implement types for us, however, starting with types and following on with (a manually written for now) programs is often quite productive.
+TS will not automatically implement code for us, however, starting with types and following with (a manually written for now) programs is often quite productive.
 This is the TDD approach to programming, only T means _Type_.
-The simplest way to go about it is to start on the unit level (define types for small building blocks first).
+The simplest way to go about it is to start on a small unit level (define types for small building blocks first).
+It helps to know some solid building blocks (e.g. FP types) and to use a lot of type variables.

 ## About Simplicity